Miquel Àngel Múrcia i Cambra

 He has received commissions from many countries and, among his many works premiered the most outstanding are the ones for the "Magritte Museum" in Belgium during the period 2009–2010.
 He has also premiered at many leading festivals, such as the SIMA FountCourt (France, Dijon), in 2011 and at the "Talent Festival" part of the prestigious Berlinale (Berlin).
 He has actively taken part in the 17th, 18th and 19th (2010-2012) "Meeting Point International Festivals" and his music has been included for the regular programme of Phonos Barcelona, and Carnegie Ensembe Contemporary (USA 2012).
 Moreover, Miquel Àngel Múrcia i Cambra is working to reissue a critical study of the romantic musical composer Josep Melcior Gomis.
 He is part of the Spanish Association of Electronic Music.
+In 2024, he was the composer selected by the Foundations for Iberian Music in New York for a commissioned work, becoming part of a select list of composers.